 Why should secondary structure be predictable?

 There are statistical preferences

 - obvious

 - alanine likes helices

 - proline does not like helices (no H-bond donor)

 - less obvious

 - β-strands more likely to be buried

 - α-helices amphipathic

 - residues have preferences (hydrophobic, polar, charged..)

-- would expect predictable patterns
+- we expect patterns